apache/carbondata/docs/sdk-guide.md

 ```
   /**
    * This method return the version details in formatted string by reading from carbondata file
+   * If application name is SDK_1.0.0 and this has written the carbondata file in carbondata 1.6 project version,
+   * then this API returns the String "SDK_1.0.0 in version: 1.6.0-SNAPSHOT"
    * @param dataFilePath complete path including carbondata file name
    * @return string with information of who has written this file in which carbondata project version
    * @throws IOException